-Each submittal must list all clarifications, assumptions, exclusions, and exceptions made in preparing the bid.
+Requesting a list of clarifications, assumptions, exclusions, and exceptions made in preparing the bid helps to ensure the proposal meets the intended project objectives.
 Ideally, most of differences in clarifications or assumptions will be resolved during the pre-bid information sessions so that, for example, Bidders participating in the information sessions will be sure to adhere to that common set of assumptions, such as assumed project site conditions.
 Any differences from the RFP's requirements that could affect price, schedule, performance or other contract terms should be called out and highlighted in this section.
 Such facts are critical for the Buyer to know during bid evaluation, but may be technology- or solution-specific so may not have been included in the general specifications or in other bidders' packages.
 These are not necessarily negatives in a bid, but may be essential to understanding a particular Bidder's needs and expertise.
 For example, one Bidder might need remote access to a particular set of data at a certain frequency in order to maintain a warranty, and Buyer would need to verify that they can uphold the warranty requirements.